NohaAshraf85/Employee-Management-system/README.md

 The list of questions are designed to help the user chose from a list of questions what they wish to accomplish.

-"View all employees",
-                "View all employees by department",
-                "View all employees by manager",
-                "View all employees by role",
-                "View all departments",
-                "View all roles",
-                "Add Department",
-                "Add Role",
-                "Add employee",
-                "Update employee role",
-                // "Remove employee",
-                // "Update employee manager",
-                "Quit"

 ### View all employees
 In the first option the system provides is to View all employees in the system, this option provides the user with a table that lists all the information in the database using JOINTS as illustrated below.